UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/mailroom.rst

   history of the amounts they have donated.
 This structure should be populated at first with at least five donors, with between 1 and 3 donations each

-* The script should prompt the user (you) to choose from a menu of 2 actions:
+* The script should prompt the user (you) to choose from a menu of 3 actions:
-  'Send a Thank You' or 'Create a Report'.
+  'Send a Thank You' or 'Create a Report' or 'quit')

 Sending a Thank You
 -------------------